-Survivor pension: The pension is 50% of the temporary disability pension the deceased received or would have been entitled to receive.
+Survivor pension: 50% of the temporary disability pension the deceased received or would have been entitled to receive is paid.

-Orphan's pension: Each dependent child younger than age 16 (age 21 if a full-time student) receives 10% of the temporary disability pension the deceased received or would have been entitled to receive, up to 5 children (if the widow(er) receives a pension) or 10 children (if the widow(er) does not receive a pension).
+Orphan's pension: 10% of the temporary disability pension the deceased received or would have been entitled to receive is paid to each dependent child younger than age 16 (age 21 if a full-time student), up to five children (if the widow(er) receives a pension) or 10 children (if the widow(er) does not receive a pension).

-Industrial death benefit: A lump sum is paid equal to the monthly value of the survivor pension or orphan's pension.
+Industrial death benefit: A lump sum equal to the monthly value of the survivor pension or orphan's pension is paid.

-Industrial funeral benefit: A lump sum of B\$1,500 is paid to the person who paid for the funeral.
+Industrial funeral benefit: A lump sum of B\$1,600 is paid to the person who paid for the funeral.